placepython/django-vite/{{{ cookiecutter._frontend_dirname }}}/README.md

 }
 ```

-Then add the <path to frontend>/dist/ folder to the STATICFILES_DIRS:
+Then add the path to frontend dist and public folders to the STATICFILES_DIRS configuration variable:

 ```python
 STATICFILES_DIRS = [